 No ballots came.

-Because of our tired little boy, we wondered if we should go home and come back next day – the election was intended to be held over two days, but lasted three because of the problem of having nothing on which to cast your vote – but then we heard there was a magical polling station a few miles on which did have ballot papers, and even – whisper it - enough to go round.
+Because of our tired little boy, we wondered if we should go home and come back next day – the election was intended to be held over two days, but lasted three because of the issue of having nothing on which to cast your vote – but then we heard there was a magical polling station a few miles on which did have ballot papers, and even enough to go round.
 We thought it was worth trying because we really did want to cast our vote on a day that would go down in history.
 We wanted Tory Boy to be able to say that he was there.

 I don’t remember where either polling station was, except that the first was in a suburb and the other in a huge, unkempt field.
 At the second, we joined a slightly smaller queue that we could see was moving, though it didn’t have the atmosphere of the first.
 It took three hours but we got inside at last.

 The most bizarre moment of the day for me was when I went into the booth and there was a scruffy little stub of a pencil.
 It didn’t seem fitting to cast a vote that would help change the political landscape of a nation, with a tatty bit of lead.
 To this day, I’m not certain that I wasn’t expecting quills or expensive fountain pens.